stab3l-admin/stab3l-docs/content/docs/glossary.md

 ### Smart Contract
 Self-executing code deployed on a blockchain that automatically enforces the terms of an agreement.
 STAB3L uses smart contracts for tokenization, marketplace functionality, governance, and more.

-### STAB3L Token (STAB3L)
+### sSTB Token (sSTB)
 The main utility token of the STAB3L platform, used for fee payments, staking, and liquidity provision.

 ### Staking
 The process of locking up tokens to support network operations and earn rewards.
-STAB3L offers staking programs for both STAB3L and STB-GOV tokens.
+STAB3L offers staking programs for both sSTB and rSTB tokens.

-### STB Governance Token (STB-GOV)
+### STB Governance Token (rSTB)
 The governance and rewards token of the STAB3L platform, used for voting on proposals and earning rewards.

 ### Standardization Algorithm